 The mathematics program in second grade continues to challenge our girls through real-life problem-solving opportunities.
 Students explore a variety of problem-solving strategies and use manipulatives, visuals, and abstract representations to portray their mathematical thinking.
 Second graders solidify their understanding of place value and equivalence in two- and three-digit numbers and learn multiple ways to represent these numbers as well as compare their magnitude.
 The students then use their knowledge of place value and the properties of operations to assist them in solving a variety of addition and subtraction problems.
 Students are encouraged to leverage their growing number sense, look closely at the numbers they are adding and subtracting, and selectively choose a strategy that will help them arrive at an accurate answer with efficiency.

-Instructional time focuses on the following critical areas: extending place value understanding, building fluency with addition and subtraction, a conceptual introduction to multiplication and fractions, and a deep study of money.
+Instructional time focuses on the following critical areas: extending place value understanding, building fluency with additional strategies and when to apply them for efficiency, using subtraction knowledge to answer complex story problems, an introduction to multiplication, and a study of fractions and early division, or fair sharing.
+A study of time and money allows second grade mathematicians to apply their operation skills in real-world contexts.
 Our second grade teachers place a strong emphasis on a unified math vocabulary, and we encourage students to use their math skills to deconstruct complex problems and to remain persistent when working on math challenges.

 Social Studies

-In social studies the year begins with discussions about identity.
+In social studies, the year begins with discussions about identity.
 Students engage in thoughtful explorations of their own identity, including their gender, race, class, culture, and abilities through read-alouds, class discussions and debates, and various projects.
 This work lays a foundation for greater exploration of New York City in which second graders act as anthropologists, sociologists, and historians while considering the many neighborhoods that make up our city.
 Students use research materials, picture books, field trips, and neighborhood walks to learn about each neighborhood’s unique culture and community.
-Second graders also learn about the five city zones (commercial, residential, institutional, industrial, and green space) and consider needs versus wants in a community.
+Second graders also study landmarks unique to specific neighborhoods and to the city as a whole, and consider needs versus wants in a community.

 Third Grade

 In third grade, Hewitt girls gain greater fluency and comprehension as readers, develop strong organizational, grammatical, and vocabulary skills for writing, and hone their ability to think in more abstract ways about the world they inhabit.
-The workshop methodology that informs all lessons in third grade encourages our students to practice collaboration, to try multiple solutions to a problem, to learn how to speak up and share an idea, and to express themselves coherently on paper and in a presentation.
+The workshop methodology that informs all lessons in third grade encourages our students to practice collaboration, to try multiple solutions to a problem, to learn how to speak up and share an idea, and to express themselves coherently and confidently on paper and in a presentation.
 As historians, they are ready to bring the past to bear on our understanding of the present.
-Our girls are growing up, and they are eager to know more about why things happen and how they can make a difference in the world.
+The students’ interests and capacity for understanding complex, real-world problems are growing, and they are eager to know more about why things happen and how they can make a difference in the world.

 Reading

 The third grade literacy program teaches girls the importance of building a reading life.
-In reading workshop, students continue to develop a passion for reading rich texts across genres with the guidance of their teachers.
-They develop a sense of agency around their own reading choices through meaningful explorations of a wide variety of texts, such as mystery, poetry, and series books.
-Through thoughtful collaboration with students at the center, classroom teachers and our literacy specialist create a team-teaching approach that fosters a love of reading that helps foster excitement for every child.
-Teachers use a variety of structures–whole class, small groups, partners, and one-to-one conferences–to ensure that each girl enjoys personal attention in meeting her learning goals.
+During reading lessons, students continue to develop a passion for reading rich texts across genres with the guidance of their teachers.
+They develop a sense of agency around their own reading choices through meaningful explorations of a wide variety of texts, such as mystery, nonfiction, poetry, and series books.
+Through thoughtful collaboration with students at the center, classroom teachers and our literacy specialist create a team-teaching approach that fosters a love of reading and genuine excitement for every child.
+Teachers use a variety of structures — whole class, small groups, partners, and one-to-one conferences — to ensure that each girl enjoys personal attention in meeting her learning goals.

 Writing

-The girls continue to develop the crucial skill of information writing as they research influential women to write engaging, fact-filled biographies that celebrate their learning about this special person.
+The girls continue to develop the crucial skill of information writing as they research topics of interest and create nonfiction pieces to share with their audience.
 Students also write poetry incorporating figurative language and poetry techniques learned from mentor poets.
 Through writing, they investigate issues that matter to them, and compose persuasive speeches which lay the foundation for units in essay writing in middle school.

-As part of our public speaking program, girls prepare oral presentations of their speeches carefully, focusing on pace, enunciation, and eye contact.
+As part of our literacy program, students learn to present their work carefully, focusing on pace, enunciation, and eye contact.
 In each unit of study, girls experience writing as a process that includes brainstorming, drafting, revising, editing, and publishing.
 In addition, the students learn basic grammar conventions to compose complete and thoughtful sentences.
 By now, Hewitt girls appreciate the complex stages of writing for publication, and they possess the patience and determination to make sure they showcase their very best writing.
 They write for readers, not just teachers, and they take great pride in being young authors.

 Mathematics